-We are delighted that BREATHE has been recognised by the Tes Awards.
+We are delighted that BREATHE, our green barrier project, has won a Tes Award.
 Our partner in this project, Hunters Bar Infant School, has been awarded environment champion of the year.

 For BREATHE, Grantham Scholar Maria del Carmen Redondo Bermudez works with Hunters Bar to reduce air pollution.